-Barbadoes Street Cemetery, the city’s oldest cemetery opened in 1851 and closed in 1885, is the final resting place of many of Christchurch's early citizens is also the city's oldest cemetery.
+Barbadoes Street Cemetery opened in 1851 and closed in 1885.
+It is the city’s oldest cemetery and final resting place of many of Christchurch's early citizens.

-The conservation plan was prepared by Opus international consultants(external link) to provide Christchurch City Council with tools to restore and maintain this important heritage cemetery for future generations.
+The conservation plan was prepared by Opus international consultants(external link) to provide Council with tools to restore and maintain this important heritage cemetery for future generations.

 Barbadoes Street(external link) (between Bealey Avenue and Kilmore Street).

 The history of the cemetery reflects the history of early Christchurch.
-The stories of its beginnings and the people buried there paint a rich and varied panorama of the life lived in 19th century and into last century.
+The stories of its beginnings and the people buried there paint a rich and varied panorama of the life lived in the nineteenth century and into last century.

 In the years after the cemeteries were closed, desecration and vandalism in the grounds increased.
-The history of the cemetery through most of the 20th Century was mainly one of neglect and vandalism.
+The history of the cemetery through most of the twentieth century was mainly one of neglect and vandalism.
 Community initiatives over the years have improved the cemetery and in recent years the general maintenance of the cemetery has been orientated towards order and passive amenity.